 Pupin was president of the Institute of Radio Engineers in 1917 and of the American Institute of Electrical Engineers in 1925-1926.
 The AIEE honored him with its Edison Medal in 1920 "For his work in mathematical physics and its application to the electric transmission of intelligence," and he received the IRE Medal of Honor in 1924 "In recognition of his fundamental contributions in the field of electrical tuning and the rectification of alternating currents used for signalling purposes."'
 In 1915, he was made a Fellow of both organizations.

 Michael Pupin's autobiography, From Immigrant to Inventor, won the Pulitzer Prize in 1924.
-He was married in 1888 to Sarah Jackson and they had one daughter.
+He was married in 1888 to Sarah Catharine Jackson from New York and they had one daughter, Barbara.
 His wife died in 1897.
 He died, after an illness, in New York City on 12 March 1935.

 "Dr. Michael I. Pupin Dies in Coma at 76, " New York Times, Mar.
 13, 1935.